 IP Policies and Guidelines

-Currently, the intellectual property policies at the University of Oregon are subject to three documents: Oregon Administrative Rule (OAR) 580-43, OUS Internal Management Directive (IMD) 6.2, and UO Policy number 9.00.06.
-Due to the change in July 2014 granting UO its own independent board, many UO policies are currently in a transitional period.
-Obviously this is confusing, and it was already difficult to understand the policies prior to the transition, so you may feel frustrated that there are no simple answers available in some cases.
-A new comprehensive policy will be completed in the next 1-2 years, but in the interim, this section of our website seeks to help you navigate how IP is managed at UO.
+Currently, the intellectual property policies at the University of Oregon are subject to three documents: UO Policy II.07.01 Licensing Income Distribution, OUS Internal Management Directive (IMD) 6.2 and UO Policy II.07.02 Inventions, License Agreements, Educational & Professional Materials Development, Patents & Copyrights.
+This section of our website seeks to help you navigate how IP is managed at UO.
 Call us.
 Email us.
 Our office is passionate about the amazing innovations and works created at UO and we are happy to answer any of your questions.

-Even when a new comprehensive policy is put in place, there are elements of how IP is handled at UO that will still require conversation and assessment by the stakeholders involved with the work.
+Even if you find the policy is clear, there are elements of how IP is handled at UO that still benefit from conversation and assessment by the stakeholders involved with the work.
 Why?
 Universities are special places.
 Analysis of IP is simple at a for-profit company.
 Most of the time, the company owns the works created by its employees and controls how, when, and if these works will be used.
 Universities are much more complex.
 We value academic freedom while at the same time we take on obligations from sponsors of the research and scholarship we conduct that typically include obligations and expectations regarding IP.
 As a public university we hold IP in the public trust and that means all of us need to be responsible stewards.

 As you read the three UO policy documents noted above, keep in mind that they all essentially say the same thing in different ways.
 Here is what all of these policies have in common: